ItalyPaleAle/francis/docs/content/workflows/observability.md

 | `francis.workflow.turns.duplicate_events` | counter | `workflow`, `event` |
 | `francis.workflow.definition.conflicts` | counter | `workflow`, `version` |

+Pay particular attention to:

+- `francis.workflow.turn.duration` is how long the engine spends deciding what an instance does next.
+Ideally, it should sit in single-digit milliseconds.
+If it climbs, instances are slower to advance and status reads queue behind it.
+- `francis.workflow.turns.duplicate_events` counts results received more than once.
+A low, non-zero rate is healthy.
+A climbing rate means work is repeatedly failing to be handed off, so check `task.transport_failures` and the provider.
-`task.transport_failures` counts attempts that failed because the **result could not be delivered**, not because the handler failed.
+- `francis.workflow.task.transport_failures` counts attempts that failed because the result could not be delivered, not because the handler failed.
 The work probably did happen and is about to happen again, so this is the counter that says your handlers' idempotency is being exercised for real.

 ## What to alert on